 Did you ever feel like you had enough?
-Did you ever reach a point in which you have been hurt so deeply, you were not sure how you could overcome?
+Did you ever reach a point in which you have been hurt so deeply that you were not sure how you could overcome?
 Did you ever break free from someone who meant the world to you, not knowing how you could ever be whole again?
 Did you ever see your dreams fade from you because someone whom you loved more than anything held you back from letting your inner starlight radiate to its brightest spark?
 Did you ever trust someone who fed you false hopes?
 Did you ever long to be loved by someone who did not know how to love?
 I do not know you and you do not know me.
 But what I do know is that if you are human very likely your answer would be YES to, at the very least, one of these questions.
 Looking back at my life, I can tell you that I, as well as my dear friend Wreck whom you will hear very soon about, had first hand experience with each of these unpleasantries.
 I could walk you through the details; but, I am not here to drag you through any painful memories which would neither serve you nor empower you.
 Instead, I want to share with you how I overcame it.
 In this regard, the first words which I wish to share come from my poem “Who You Are” which allude to what I regard as the most powerful harness of our lives, a phenomenon beyond all others, an enigmatic reality constantly present.
 Let’s call it “your most fickle friend.”
 From people’s actions, unexpected or undesired events, to the environment you may be subjected to, your most fickle friend’s well being is at constant threat.
 You may be surprised to know that your most fickle friend is not someone you meet for dinner on Friday nights, enjoy luxurious birthday plans with, or go shopping with on a Sunday afternoon.
 Your most fickle friend, believe it or not, is constantly in your grin, has a great reputation for being fickle, and will never ever leave your presence regardless of your desires.
 Yes, it is a friend you will have for life whether you like it or not.
 Say hello to your most fickle friend MENTALITY.

 No life could reconvene what’s lost